Sint Maarten national baseball team

 The Sint Maarten national baseball team is the national baseball team of Sint Maarten.
 The team made its international debut at the 2024 Caribbean Baseball Cup, finishing in fourth place with a 2–3 record.

 Sint Maarten was formerly represented as part of the Netherlands Antilles, and its players are eligible for the Netherlands national team.

+Carlos van Heyningen was a former Sint Maartener baseball player who played with Quick Amersfoort in the Honkbal Hoofdklasse as well as the Dutch national team (as well as managing the Dutch Antilles team).

 Results and fixtures

 The following is a list of professional baseball match results currently active in the latest version of the WBSC World Rankings, as well as any future matches that have been scheduled.